-Why I love this vegan pesto
+Why this vegan pesto recipe works

-Avocado: adds a rich creaminess to the pesto along with an array of healthy nutrients and antioxidants.
+- Avocado - adds a rich creaminess to the pesto along with an array of healthy nutrients and antioxidants.

-Lemon: adds a bright and tangy flavour.
+- Lemon: adds a bright and tangy flavour.

-Garlic: adds a warm, earthy depth to the vinaigrette.
+- Garlic: adds a warm, earthy depth to the vinaigrette.
 This little gem is also packed with antioxidants that support immune function.

 How to pick the perfect avocado

-Depending on the level of ripeness, the skin will take on a different hue.
+- Skin hue - depending on the level of ripeness, the skin will take on a different hue.
 A forest green color is what you want.
 If the avocado is vibrant green it was picked too early and needs time to ripen.
 If it's completely brown it may be overripe with brown patches on the interior flesh.

-Gently squeeze the avocado.
-If it is slightly soft than it's ripe.
+- The (gentle) squeeze test - gently squeeze the avocado.
+If it is slightly soft, it's ripe.
 An underripe avocado will be hard, and an overripe avocado will be mushy.

 Common Questions About Avocados

-You can speed up the ripening of your avocado by placing it into a brown paper bag with a banana or apple and leaving it on the counter at room temperature.
+Speed up the ripening of your avocado by placing it into a brown paper bag with a banana or apple and leaving it on the counter at room temperature.

-If you have too many ripe avocados and you're going to eat them in the next day or so, just place them in the fridge, which will slow down ripening.
+If you have too many ripe avocados and you're going to eat them in the next day or so, just place in the fridge, which will slow down ripening.

 Slice the avocado in half lengthwise around the pit.
 Twist both halves and pull apart.
 Use a spoon to scoop out the pit.
 You can also remove the pit by carefully whacking it with the blade of a knife and lifting it out.
 Pop off the pit by scraping it on the sink or into the green bin.